 Our environments really do affect our mental, emotional, and physical states, and so we must set them up with the essentials we need to thrive.

-You can read more about how I employ Essentialism in home design in this blog post, but below are some easy ways to use Essentialism at home to create a space where you can simplify life and thrive.
+Here are some easy ways to use Essentialism at home to create a space where you can simplify life and thrive.

 - Carve out a dedicated space (ie. a comfy chair) for daily quiet reflection, listening, meditating and journaling.